 There are 139 beaches on the island of Oahu and the city of Honolulu has some of the best accessible beaches.
 Ala Moana Beach, Sans Souci Beach Park and Kailua Beach Park all have beach wheelchair rentals available on a first come, first serve basis.
-Many people are interested in finding a wheelchair rental at Waikiki Beach: Although not technically ‘accessible,’ if you go towards the volleyball nets on Waikiki Beach, the sand is hard enough that a wheelchair could wheel right onto the beach.
+Many people are interested in finding a wheelchair or scooter rental at Waikiki Beach.
+Although not technically ‘accessible,’ if you go towards the volleyball nets on Waikiki Beach, the sand is hard enough that a wheelchair could wheel right onto the beach.
 Hanauma Bay Nature Reserve is a nature preserve dedicated to safeguarding the fragile marine life on the Bay.
 Hanauma also has beach wheelchair rentals available.
 The tram that transports guests to and from the beach has a wheelchair ramp and the theatre with a short video about Hanauma has closed captioning.
 For Honolulu beaches that are not accessible or do not have beach wheelchair rentals, visitors may use a beach wheelchair rental through Special Needs Group.

 USS Arizona Memorial

 On the morning of December 7, 1941, the U.S. Naval Base at Pearl Harbor in Hawaii came under a surprise air attack.
 In memory of those who died aboard the sinking USS Arizona, a memorial was opened in 1962.
 The USS Arizona Memorial is now Hawaii’s most visited attraction with more than 1.5 million visitors a year.
 The Visitor Center is free to the public and has a museum with exhibits about the Pearl Harbor attack.
 A Navy boat then ferries visitors to the USS Arizona Memorial itself; each visitor must get a numbered ticket, from the Visitor Center and a designated departure time.
 Before boarding the boat for the Memorial, visitors may watch a 20-minute film about the attack on Pearl Harbor.
 The Navy boats, memorial, movie theater, exhibit area, information desk and bathrooms are accessible in Honolulu scooter rentals or wheelchair rentals.